-- 1. ELEMENTARY FRENCH I. Five hours credit.
+1. ELEMENTARY FRENCH I. Five hours credit.

 Summer Quarter: Must enroll for FR 2 and 3.
 Credit is not given until three quarters are completed.
 Introduction to idiomatic spoken and written French by means of vocabulary learning and the study of the structure of French.
 Class activities regarding grammar and cultural readings are limited realistically to spoken and written French.
-Audio and phonetic laboratory aids will be used to the extent that they may benefit the student's pronunciation and accurate fluency. - 2.
-ELEMENTARY FRENCH II.
+Audio and phonetic laboratory aids will be used to the extent that they may benefit the student's pronunciation and accurate fluency.

+- ELEMENTARY FRENCH II.
 Five hours credit.
 Summer Quarter: Must enroll for FR 1 and 3.
 Credit is not given until three quarters are completed.
-A continuation of FR 1. - 3.
-ELEMENTARY FRENCH III.
+A continuation of FR 1. - ELEMENTARY FRENCH III.
 Five hours credit.
 Summer Quarter: Must enroll for FR 1 and 2.
 Credit is not given until three quarters are completed.
-A continuation of FR 2. - 5.
-INTERMEDIATE FRENCH COMPOSITION.
+A continuation of FR 2. - INTERMEDIATE FRENCH COMPOSITION.
 Four hours credit.
 Prerequisite, two years of high school French or one year of college French.
 Grammar review, study of idioms, imitative composition.
-Drill in use of the phonetic alphabet. - 6.
-INTERMEDIATE FRENCH CONVERSATION.
+Drill in use of the phonetic alphabet. - INTERMEDIATE FRENCH CONVERSATION.
 Four hours credit.
 Prerequisite, two years of high school French or one year of college French.
 This course aims at developing the student's ability to express himself in correct and idiomatic French.
 (This course may be taken without having had FR 5.) - 7.
 INTERMEDIATE FRENCH FICTION.
 Four hours credit.
 Prerequisite, two years of high school French or one year of college French.
 Reading of one play and several short stories, with exercises and discussion in French based on the reading.
-(This course may be taken without having had FR 5 or 6.) - 105.
-SURVEY OF FRENCH LITERATURE I. Three hours credit.
+(This course may be taken without having had FR 5 or 6.) - SURVEY OF FRENCH LITERATURE I. Three hours credit.
 Prerequisite, two years of college French.
 Reading of an anthology, with lectures and discussion in French.
 This course deals with medieval and Renaissance literature. - 106.
 SURVEY OF FRENCH LITERATURE II.
 Three hours credit.
 Prerequisite, two years of college French.
 Reading of an anthology, with lectures and discussion in French.
 This course deals with the literature of the seventeenth and eighteenth centuries. - 107.
 SURVEY OF FRENCH LITERATURE III.
 Three hours credit.
 Prerequisite, two years of college French.
 Reading of anthology, with lectures and discussion in French.
-This course deals with nineteenth and early twentieth century literature. - 125.
-PHONETICS OF THE FRENCH LANGUAGE.
-Three hours credit.
+This course deals with nineteenth and early twentieth century literature. - 110.
+ADVANCED FRENCH COMPOSITION.
+Two hours credit.
+Prerequisite, two years of college French.
+A course designed to perfect the student's ability to express himself in French, through the use of translation passages and free compositions, and to provide an active review of certain grammatical problems.
+The class will be conducted in French. - 111.
+ADVANCED FRENCH CONVERSATION.
+Two hours credit.
+Prerequisite, two years of college French.
+A course designed to increase the ability of each student to use spoken French in everyday situations.
+A study of some of the principles of French diction will be included.
+The course will be conducted in French. - ADVANCED FRENCH SYNTAX AND STYLISTICS.
+Two hours 112.